Dzeiberg/assay_calibration/README.md

 result = fit.to_dict()
 print(json.dumps(result, indent=4))
 ```
+### Hyper-parameters

+The `num_fits` hyper-parameter encodes how many times model fitting should be repeated for each of the component number candidates.
+The final fit is that with the maximum likelihood estimate on a held-out validation set.
+Each model fit starts with a random initialization, so increasing `num_fits` often results in better models.
+Experiments were run with `num_fits=100`.

+The `component_range` hyper-parameter encodes the possible number of skew-normal components used to model the data.
+Data exploration, visual inspection, and domain knowledge can help in choosing these values.
+Consecutive components are constrained such that the likelihood ratio is monotonic, preventing a wide component from overtaking the other component at extreme values.

+Uncertainty in the distribution fits can be obtained by fitting models to many bootstrapped scoresets, i.e., set of points sampled with replacement from the full scoreset.
 ## Contributing

 Contributions are welcome!
 Please submit issues or pull requests to help improve the project.